Takeovers In Australia.

 Notification of proposals

-Notifications are made through FIRB, which will examine the proposed acquisition and make a recommendation to the Treasurer on whether the proposed acquisition should be approved under the Government’s foreign investment policy.
+Notifications are made through FIRB (or the ATO for certain simple notifications), which will examine the proposed acquisition and make a recommendation to the Treasurer on whether the proposed acquisition should be approved under the Government’s foreign investment policy.

 A “foreign person” includes a foreign corporation and a foreign government (including a foreign government entity).
 It includes an Australian company in which a foreign person (and its associates) owns or otherwise controls 20% or more of the voting power or issued shares, or two or more foreign persons (and their associates) own or otherwise control 40% or more of the voting power or issued shares.